Category: Arizona

 We thought this seven room pueblo constructed of petrified wood was really neat!
 We walked all around it and looked up close at the walls.
 It’s called The Agate House and they think this was a single family home built sometime between 1050 and 1300.
 When they found it, they thought it was unique, but they’ve found several other pueblo structures built from petrified wood within the park.

-IMGP9560The Painted Desert Inn was originally built in the 1920s of petrified wood.
+The Painted Desert Inn was originally built in the 1920s of petrified wood.
 During the 1930s it was given a makeover to the adobe facade you can see today.
 You can no longer stay at the Painted Desert Inn.
 It’s been turned into a museum and is now a National Historic Landmark.
+The stained glass ceiling was gorgeous!!

+Behind the Painted Desert Inn is one of the “Off the Beaten Path” hikes.
 Some of our favorite places in National Parks are the areas set aside for visitors to get off the path and explore.
 The trails are nice, but you’re never really going to truly experience all that a park has to offer if you stick to them.

 Did you know that Petrified Forest National Park is the only National Park unit to protect a section of Route 66?
 They’ve got this 1932 Studebaker sitting where Route 66 originally cut right through the park.

 The sun is your friend at a park like this.
 The shadows make it hard to see the brilliant colors.
+And there are some truly brilliant colors in this park!

 One of the other “Off The Beaten Path” trails takes you to the Billings Gap.
 It’s about a three mile round trip hike with some amazing vistas.
-There’s more to do in this park than you might think.
+There’s more to do in this park than you might think!

 In Holbrook, right on Route 66, is the Wigwam Motel.
 Y’all might recognize its likeness from the movie Cars.
 If you look closely at the photo above you might see Mater and some of the other vehicles from the movie at one of their favorite places.
+The boys (especially Alex) really got a kick out of seeing it!

 Well, I think that’s all of the highlights from our week in Holbrook.
 I’ll leave you with this photo of just one of the vivid sunsets Arizona gave us.
+Arizona doesn’t mess around with sunsets!

 See y’all down the road!